error-wtf/ssz-qubits/paper_final/sections/01_introduction.md

 - **Interpretation**: Engineering consideration

 **We explicitly exclude claims that SSZ is detectable in current mm-scale devices.** Simulations showing visible drifts use didactic scaling for visualization and do not represent physical predictions.

+The primary objective of this work is the analysis and experimental testing of gravitational phase coupling in quantum systems.
+While we present the SSZ strong-field extension and its astrophysical consequences for completeness and theoretical consistency, these sections serve as background motivation and boundary conditions rather than the central subject.
+The experimental proposals, statistical framework, and engineering considerations focus on quantum phase measurements in terrestrial laboratories.
+Readers primarily interested in astrophysical predictions should consult the dedicated literature; this paper's contribution lies in connecting gravitational time dilation to quantum coherence in a testable, falsifiable manner.

 ## 1.4 Relativity Hygiene